litemint/litemint/README.md

 - Your account keys always stay with you!
 Litemint accounts are standard, secure and compatible with all mainstream stellar services and hardware wallets.
 They implement mnemonic with [BIP-39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki), universal private key derivation with [SLIP-0010](https://github.com/satoshilabs/slips/blob/master/slip-0010.md) and [SEP-0005](https://github.com/stellar/stellar-protocol/blob/master/ecosystem/sep-0005.md) and can be recovered and imported independently.

-- Litemint boasts of the first real-world implementation of decentralized cross-currency in-app purchases using path payments!
+- Litemint allows third-party apps and games to run seamlessly from within the wallet while also delivering monetizable content such as tradable collectibles and items through dedicated shopping services.
+Litemint boasts of the first real-world implementation of decentralized cross-currency in-app purchases using path payments.

-- Litemint instant game platform and marketplace allow players and game devs alike to earn money through their shared passion.
-Developers can publish and monetize their games in many ways using traditional or crypto channels.
-Players can sell game collectibles on the P2P marketplace.

 ## Building it Yourself